nextflow-io/training/docs/nf_customize/5_config.md

 While some tool arguments are included as a part of a module.
 To make modules sharable across pipelines, most tool arguments are defined in the `conf/modules.conf` file in the pipeline code under the `ext.args` entry.

-Importantly, having these arguments outside of the module also allows them to be customised at runtime.
+Importantly, having these arguments outside of the module also allows them to be customized at runtime.

 For example, if you wanted to add arguments to the `MULTIQC` process in the `nf-core/demo` pipeline, you could use the process scope and the `withName` selector: